 How Much Does Incisional Double Eyelid Surgery Cost?

 The average cost of incisional double eyelid surgery ranges between $2500 to $3500.
 This cost comprises the surgeon’s fees, the cost of the operation theatres, medications used, type of anaesthesia, types of sutures used, follow-up reviews along prevailing local taxes (GST).

 Choosing The Right Double Eyelid Surgery Technique

-Incisional Double Eyelid surgery is amongst the most frequently conducted aesthetic procedures in most Asian countries, as most individuals with an Asian ethnic background may not have a defined eye crease.
-Before considering the double eyelid surgery, the patient should do their research regarding the different techniques of the procedure and consult their doctor regarding their primary concerns and desired outcomes.
+Incisional double eyelid surgery is amongst the most frequently conducted aesthetic procedures in most Asian countries, as most individuals with an Asian ethnic background may not have a defined eye crease.
+Before considering the double eyelid surgery in Singapore, the patient should do their research regarding the different techniques of the procedure and consult their doctor regarding their primary concerns and desired outcomes.

 Bespoke surgical for cosmetic or medical reasons is what Dream covers to bring out the beauty in every individual.
 Going beyond the aesthetics and working on physical anomalies are what we value the most in leading our patients to cherish self-improvement and confident lifestyles.